 The interviews will be delivered through a virtual meeting via zoom.
 The scope of the interview will involve various variables such as demographic, responsibility of participants, experience in the company, workforce, monetary output, adherence to Coronavirus guidelines, impacts of restriction on movement among other safety measures.
 Secondary sources will be examined especially from different SEO including google scholar, lancet, government organization, WHO, Wiley, BMJ, Elsevier, CDC.
 These sources will provide comparative data about the impact of coronavirus on SMEs (accommodations and Food services) Europe and Asian countries because they were adversely hit by the first wave of the pandemic.

-Phase 8 Data analysis
+Phase 8: Data analysis

 Collected data will be evaluated based on the variables of the research including economics, entrepreneurship, health, and government financial policy using linear regression analysis.

-Timelines
+Timeline

+INSERT AN INTRODUCTORY SENTENCE HERE: